 A community based enterprise run by and for people with disabilities and their families

-Purple Umbrella is an exciting voluntary organisation for people with disabilities, their families and support staff who are looking for more meaningful daytime activities and personalised quality care and support.
-We are set up particularly to support people with higher level needs, who require one to one support, their families and staff members.
+Purple Umbrella is an exciting voluntary organisation for people with disabilities, their families and support staff who are looking for interesting daytime activities and to build friendships.
+We are set up particularly for people with higher level needs, who require one to one support, their families and staff members.
 Our philosophy is that all our members should have opportunities to lead full and active lives as individuals, and that whether you are a PA/support worker, a family member or carer or the person supported, we are all in a better place with mutual help and support from our peers.

 Our board members are all local people with a passion for good support and are